paritytech/polkadot/roadmap/implementers-guide/src/node/dispute/votesdb.md

 # Votes DB

-Responsible module for tracking all kind of dispute votes by all validators for a fixed number of sessions.
+Responsible module for tracking all kinds of votes on candidates by all validators for a fixed number of sessions.

 ## Remarks